mgorris/valleyfeverdata/README.md

 #### 1) Database

-Convert L2 data (usually ASCII tables) into a netCDF-based L3 format compliant with metadata conventions (Climate-Forecast and ACDD) that promote automated discovery and analysis.
+Comma-separated values (CSV) monthly data from 2000-2015 for Arizona, California, Nevada, New Mexico, and Utah.

 #### 2) Manuscript

-This manuscript describes VFID.
+This manuscript describes VFID. fxm.

 #### 3) Supporting software